0xmega1/blockchain-developer-bootcamp-final-project/README.md

 ## User Stories

+As a user, I want to view the metadata for two source NFTs so that I can choose the metadata fields to include in a new destination NFT.

+As a user, I want to select metadata from two source NFTs so that I can create a destination NFT that includes metadata from the source NFTs.

-As a user, I want to mint a new NFT that represents the combined meta data from one or more of my NFTs.
+As a user, I want to mint a new NFT that includes selected meta data the source NFTs.

+As a user, I want to see the the new NFT metadata so that I can confirm that the metadata includes the metadata selected from the source NFTs.

+## Dapp Structure
+The final dapp should include the following screens:
+- Show a user the NFTs in their wallet and allow them to select two source NFTs
+- A screen that displays the metadata of the specified NFTs side-by-side with the following capabilities:
+  - Allow a user to select one or more metadata fields from each source NFT for inclusion in a new destination NFT
+  - Allow a user to mint a new destination NFT that includes the selected metadata from each source NFT
+- A screen that shows the user the new destination NFT with combined metadata from the source NFTs

 ## Reserach Questions
-1. How is NFT meta data retrieved?
+**How is NFT metadata retrieved?**

+By parsing the JSON retrieved from the tokenUri property of the token contract.

-2. How can meta data indexed for an entire contract?
+**How can metadata be indexed for an entire contract?**

+A service like [Moralis](https://moralis.io/) can be used to index contract metadata without indexing an RPC node from scratch.
+This is the best route for a small project like this one.

-3. What are the implications of minting a new NFT that represents the meta data from multiple underlying assets?
+**What are the implications of minting a new NFT that represents the meta data from multiple underlying assets?**

+If the user ownns the underlying asset, this should not present a technical issue.
+The source NFT contracts would not recognize the token as part of the origniating collection.
+Therfore, the destination NFT is derivitave but does not necessarily infringe on any intellectual property rights.
+This type of system certainly has implications on intellectual property ownership but, ultimately, is out of the system's control.

-4. How would this be perceived by a consuming dapp?
+**How would this be perceived by a consuming dapp?**

+A third party contract would need to recognize the destination NFT in order for the token to have utility within a new contract.
+The destination NFT could be interpreted as a wholly new asset, disconnected from the source NFT.
+A developer could also choose to use the destination NFT's contract lineage as a factor in how the token is considered within the context of the third party contract.

-5. What would happen if the owner sold an underlying asset?
+**What would happen if the owner sold a source NFT?**
+There should be on impact on the destination NFT if the owner chooses to sell a source NFT.
+The destination NFT is an entirely new asset that is linked to the user's historically provable ownership of the source NFT.

-6. Would the contract need to custody the underlying asset in order for the new NFT to be a useable source of meta data?
+**Would the contract need to custody the underlying asset in order for the new NFT to be a useable source of metadata?**
+The SuperMeta contract does not require custody of any tokens.
+It merely reads ownershp of the tokens in the user's wallet and presents them with an interface for selecting source NFT metadata that should be mapped to a destination NFT.